 About the series

-Being eclectic sometimes made it easier to find work.
-And be discovered by a lot of readers, but not always to keep them.
-Gives me a broad base but diluted voice.
+Being eclectic sometimes has made it easier to find paying work.
+Broad range of things I can do.
+And in part it’s led to my comics being discovered by a lot of readers, but not always helped me keep them.
+Gives me a broad base but a diluted voice.
 RevolveЯ is conceived as a remedy for that.
 A constant around which I’ll build something I hope.
 Making the prime theme of RevolveЯ, me.

 Hmm, So what are my themes?
 Well lets start with names and identity.
 And history too, I love history.